RanchelWood/WordWizard/README.md

-# WordWizard
+# WordWizard intro
 Hello there!
 I'm the software "WordWizard"'s solo developer RanchelWood.
-The following content consists of three parts: personal methodology towards expanding voc, tutorial for using the software, and finally, the structure of it.
+The following content consists of three parts: personal methodology towards expanding voc, tutorial for using the software, and finally, the constructure of WordWizard.

 So, without further ado, that's jump on in!